leezhenghui/blog/arch/boostHighPerfServerWithEventLoopModel.md

 rtsig - real time signals, the executable used on Linux 2.2.19+.
 By default no more than 1024 POSIX realtime (queued) signals can be outstanding in the entire system.
 This is insufficient for highly loaded servers; it’s therefore necessary to increase the queue size by using the kernel parameter /proc/sys/kernel/rtsig-max.
 However, starting with Linux 2.6.6-mm2, this parameter is no longer available, and for each process there is a separate queue of signals, the size of which is assigned by RLIMIT_SIGPENDING.
 When the queue becomes overcrowded, NGINX discards it and begins processing connections using the poll method until the situation normalizes.

 #### Best practice on Signal based Readiness Notification
 I want to take a addition more section to talk about signal based readiness notification, because it is quit interesting.
+As the first feeling of the underhood excecuting mechanism,  It seems good.
+Let's see why it not spread out..

 (http://davmac.org/davpage/linux/async-io.html#signals)
 The IO signal technique, in conjunction with the signal wait functions, can be used to reliably wait on a set of events including both I/O readiness events and other signals.
 As such, it is already close to a complete solution to the problem